Psychotherapy and Counseling

 This practice was born in the ’70s the founders were interested in looking at the great therapists of their time Fritz Perls, Virginia Satir, Milton Erikson & Gregory Bateson.
 They wanted to understand and model how it was that they were so successful in what they did.
 The great thing about Therapeutic Modelling is that it is an ever-evolving discipline generating new learnings, tools, and skills.

 The ability to ‘model’, is something that I use in my work with my clients, both for use in my therapeutic work and in my coaching and mentoring.
 Having a better understanding of how you may be ‘depressed’, creating ‘anxiety’ or having a problem like an eating disorder or addictive behaviours will often be our starting point for creating change.

 It will also give me an insight into how you do the things that you do that are successful in your life.
-There are moments in our lives we are all great at what we do, yet we may be unaware of how that happens.
-Gaining a better understanding of what makes you a great leader, manager, artist, parent etc. and how you already do this, means that I can work with you to help you be more consciously skilful at choice within in your life.
+There are moments in our lives where we are all great at what we do, yet we may be unaware of how that happens.
+Gaining a better understanding of what makes you a great leader, manager, artist, parent, etc. and how you already do this, means that I can work with you to help you be more consciously skillful at choice within in your life.